aafmartins/mountain-climber/README.md

 ## Backlog

 - Add bonus component: helmets fall at random from top of canvas, if caught, they will cancel the effect of the next rock.
-- Add scored points amd helmets caught to game state;
+- Add scored points and helmets caught to game state;
 - Add player movement simulation by reversing image
 - Add sound effects:
   background music